delsiiin/TokenButler/README.md

 ![TokenButler Logo](https://github.com/abdelfattah-lab/TokenButler/blob/main/figs/tokenbutlerlogo.png)

-This repository contains code to reproduce the experiments in the paper: TokenButler: Token Importance Is Predictable.
+This repository contains code to train and evaluate 'token importance' predictors.

 All of our results, traces from experiments are located in `ablation_results/`

+Note: Our predictor design has improved since the arXiv paper release (We added a layer-norm to stabilize training).
+Further, to focus on the main predictor design and training-eval scripts, we have removed the ablation scripts.
+To reproduce the original results and predictor models, please checkout commit `0412fc24a3b770e4d82e6d7064a8172f24c5fcd3` and download the old models.

+**We aim to update and improve our models, specifically by training them for longer on a more diverse dataset.
+Stay tuned for updates on better predictors!**

 ## Installation